Tau Tau Skin tallow balm — natural skincare for acne, rosacea, and eczema-prone skin

 1. Natural Composition

 Tallow is highly compatible with the biology of our skin.
 It contains a balance of oleic, palmitic, and stearic acids, which are also found in the sebum produced by our skin.
-This makes tallow-based products easier for the skin to absorb and utilize, which is particularly beneficial for conditions like acne, where excess sebum can be a problem.
+This makes tallow-based products easy for the skin to absorb, which is part of why acne-prone skin often tolerates it well.

-Many skin conditions like rosacea and eczema are characterized by inflammation.
-Tallow contains conjugated linoleic acid (CLA), a fatty acid with anti-inflammatory properties.
-A 2014 study published in the European Journal of Pharmacology found that CLA has the potential to reduce inflammation and oxidative stress.
+Rosacea- and eczema-prone skin often looks red and reactive.
+Tallow contains conjugated linoleic acid (CLA), a well-studied fatty acid.
+A 2014 study published in the European Journal of Pharmacology found that CLA has the potential to calm the look of redness and oxidative stress.

 3. Rich in Vitamins